My days are like an evening shadow;

 it is of eternity.

-For more information on the scripture translation, art and the use of this devotional in other settings, please refer to the copyright information page.
+For more information on the scripture translation, art and the use of this devotional in other settings, please leave a comment.